martingy/weatherapp/README.md

 Staging environment access: https://gentle-brook-21149.herokuapp.com/

+_Note: The app sometimes crashes on heroku, or couldn't start, therefore it needs to be restarted manually by this command in the project root: `heroku restart`.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: